ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 #### IsEnabled

 The `IsEnabled` property is a boolean that indicates if this control is currently enabled.
 It defaults to `true`.
-Exactly what 'enabled' means for a control is specfic to that kind of control, but usually means the control cannot be interacted with.
+Exactly what 'enabled' means for a control is specific to that kind of control, but usually means the control cannot be interacted with.
 For example, a button with `IsEnabled=false` cannot be clicked on, and will be rendered grayed out, i.e.:

 ![Enabled vs. Disabled Buttons]({{<static "images/2.1.6.1.png">}})